Patient Experience

 Alnylam Case Managers

-Case Managers are available to help your patients navigate insurance benefits, and get started on GIVLAARI.
+Case Managers are available to help your patients navigate insurance benefits and get started on GIVLAARI.

 Alnylam Patient Education Liaisons (PELs) icon